Udemy Business Privacy Statement

 Udemy processes the information collected about Users and Administrators for the purpose of providing the UB services to its Customers, specifically:

-Sending push notifications to User wireless devices to provide updates and other relevant messages, which can be managed from the “options” or “settings” page in the mobile application.
+- Sending updates and other relevant messages via push notifications to User wireless devices, which can be managed from the “options” or “settings” page in the mobile application

 If we are not able to collect and process your personal information, we may be unable to provide some or all of the UB Services to you.

 Users can individually opt out of receiving non-transactional emails by: (i) following the unsubscribe instructions provided in the email communication; or (ii) managing User account email preferences.
 A Customer can also instruct Udemy to configure email preference settings for all Users of a Customer.

 Retention of Personal Data

 Udemy will retain the data of Users for as long as instructed by the Customer and no longer than required to serve the purposes of processing.
 Udemy will delete certain or all personal data relating to Users upon request of the Customer.
 Udemy may retain aggregated or anonymized data as set forth below.